Mohali23/Kalbonyan_Elmarsos/Udemy/Build Responsive Real-World Websites with HTML and CSS/Section_2 HTML Fundamentals/#6 Hyperlinks/readme.md

 - (\_blank) - Opens the document in a new window or tab
 - (\_self) - Default.
 Opens the document in the same window/tab as it was clicked

-The text inside the tag is visible in the browser and takes the color
+The text inside the tag is visible in the browser and takes the blue color